rk98a/Customer-churn-analysis-tableau/README.md

  📊 Customer Churn Analysis Dashboard

-Hi! 👋
 This is one of my learning projects where I explored *customer churn analysis* using Tableau.

-The goal of this project was simple:
-👉 Understand why customers leave and how businesses can reduce churn.
+The goal of this project was simple:     Understand why customers leave and how businesses can reduce churn.